Azure/kubeflow-labs/7-hyperparam-sweep/README.md

 ### Why Helm?

-As we saw in module [3 - Helm](../3-helm), Helm enables us to package an application in a chart and parametrize it's deployment easily.
+As we saw in module [3 - Helm](../3-helm), Helm enables us to package an application in a chart and parametrize its deployment easily.
 To do that, Helm allows us to use Golang templating engine in the chart definitions.
 This means we can use conditions, loops, variables and [much more](https://docs.helm.sh/chart_template_guide).
 This will allow us to create complex deployment flow.